cuichaox/sml4asy/readme.md

-INSTALL:
+Introduce
+===
+Sml4asy is a module for Asympote.
+Make UML diagram quickly from script.

+INSTALL
+===
 Copy "asy/*.asy" to a directory that Asympote will search for system files.
-You can add a new search path for Asympote by fllowing statement.
-    	setting.dir += "<new path>";
-Once for All Time, add this statement to the "$HOME/.asy/config.asy".

-Quote:
 Asympote will search the folloing paths, in the order listed.
 1. The current directory;
 2. A list of one or more directories specified by the configuration